neonmik/Wave-Machine-Firmware/README.md

 - Updates and Bugfixes:

     - Improve Contorls funtionality:
+        - Bug: Fast movements can be missed on the pots. at frist I thought it was only down to multiple controls being active, but it seems to also randomly happen on preset 8.
+Example:- on preset 8, moving the decay really fast misses/looses the control.
         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)
         - LOW PRIORITY - Make sure it only calls a setting update when a values actually changed (100% need to improve the input value stabilities for this)